SegmentLinking/TrackLooper/README.md

     git clone git@github.com:SegmentLinking/TrackLooper.git
     cd TrackLooper/
     # Source one of the commands below, depending on the site
-    source setup_ucsd.sh # if on UCSD
-    source setup_lnx7188.sh # if on Cornell
-    source setup_hpg.sh # if on Florida
+    source setup.sh # if on UCSD or Cornell source setup_hpg.sh # if on Florida

 ### Running the code